JosephABudd/kickzig/README.md

 Still a work in progress.

 ## Summary

+_Whenever I begin working with a new language I like to rewrite certain programs with that new language.
+So here I am rewriting my kick program which was previously written in GO._

+As I started learning zig, I found and started using [Dave Vanderson's dvui project](https://github.com/david-vanderson/dvui).
+Dvui is an excellent graphics framework that is young, very easy to use and just keeps getting better.

+As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

 1. kickzig is a cli that generates a framework.
 The command `kickzig framework` generates that framework that is ready to build and run immediatley.
 1. kickzig allows the developer to add and remove